Aeternalis-Ingenium/FastAPI-Backend-Template/README.md

     docker-compose build
     docker-compose up

-    # Everytime you write a new code, update your container with:
+    # Every time you write a new code, update your container with:
     docker-compose up -d --build
    ```